 Look Around Japan #6 uploaded and online for Shizuoka Prefecture (2022), Kofu Prefecture (2023), Kumamoto City (2022/2023), Takasaki City (2022), Utsunomiya City (2023), Otsu City (2023).
 Still missing 2023 data collected areas for Aichi Prefecture, Saitama Prefecture, Kurashiki City, Marugame City, Matsuyama City, Fukuyama City.

-• Look Around #7 June 2025: refreshed van image data for Osaka City, Higatshi Osaka City, Yao City (2024), new backpack image data for select park and university campus areas in: Kumamoto City, Kitakyushu City, Kobe City, Sakai City, Hamamatsu City, Kamakura City, Saitama City, Chiba City (2024)
+- Look Around JP release #7 June 2025: refreshed van image data for Osaka City, Higatshi Osaka City, Yao City (2024), new backpack image data for select park and university campus areas in: Kumamoto City, Kitakyushu City, Kobe City, Sakai City, Hamamatsu City, Kamakura City, Saitama City, Chiba City (2024)

 When will Japan get Apple’s new map?
 Part 1: the map supplier problem 2022-06-01